 The hallmark of each is a central repository and the ability to provide tailored, role-based views to different stakeholders based on their needs.
 These features ensure business and enterprise architects have a central source from which to collect, model and share the respective facts with their teams, business units and senior organization leaders.

 Wider enterprise collaboration and governance is made possible with the erwin EDGE platform, which integrates erwin EA and erwin BP with erwin’s data modeling, data cataloging and data literacy software.
 The result is a unified ecosystem with no technical or organizational silos so operational performance can be optimized while reducing inherent risks.

 erwin also offers business process and enterprise architecture consulting services.
-Our team of strategic consultants, business process specialists, enterprise architects and expert trainers will apply their expertise built on tested methodologies, industry best practices to understand your and assess your operations and IT states.
+Our team of strategic consultants, business process specialists, enterprise architects and expert trainers will apply their expertise built on tested methodologies and industry best practices to understand and assess your operations and IT states.